 Generally, Function Y would exist in the Residential Gateway, or possibly partly in the UE, and would accept the input from the upstream network in whatever unicast or multicast form, and present unicast to the downstream clients.
-It would also handle HTTP proxying and name resolution, as discussed further in Section 6.
+It would also handle HTTP proxying and name resolution, as discussed further in Section 6, although there are security implications, see Section 8.2.